0Hu-G/LLM-Literature-Review-App/README.md

 * Then allow for users to query from the different PDFs through an LLM
 * Allows you to generate different summaries for the PDFs
 * Allows you to generate an overall summary from all the PDFs

+Add your own `OPENAI_API_KEY` to the .env file for the code to work.